samholmes/node-open-graph/readme.md

 # Open Graph for Node.js

 An [Open Graph](http://ogp.me/) implementation for Node.js.
-Simple to use; give it a URL and it'll give you the open graph meta properties
+Simple to use; give it a URL and it'll give you the open graph meta properties scraped from that URL.

 ## Install